 This teaching recorded in Matthew is not about crime and punishment, sin and retribution.
 It is an invitation to light and freedom.
 It is pure genius.

 When Jesus says, the measure you give will be the measure you receive, think of it this way.
 If our Creator has placed within us a wellspring of love, an inner fountain to refresh every moment, then our judgments restrict the flow of this love not only for others, but for our own experience of joy!

-To use a contemporary analogy, consider the ubiquitous smartphones in our culture, attached like appendages every waking hour.
+To use a contemporary analogy, consider our ubiquitous smartphones, attached like appendages every waking hour.
 They exist within a bandwidth.
 When we judge others, we limit our ability to stream love from the Source, narrowing our experience from 5G to 4G to 3G to E. Finally, beyond the Edge is a life with no sustaining awareness of connection to our Creator.
 Some people would call that hell.

 Jesus implores us to experience a fuller measure of love that suffuses our lives.
-To use the image of water again, think of the words he spoke to that Samaritan woman at the Well of Jacob, recorded in the Christian Gospel of John.
-“The water that I will give will become a spring of water gushing up to eternal life.”
+To use the image of water again, think of the words he spoke to a Samaritan woman at the Well of Jacob, recorded in the Christian Gospel of John.
+“The water that I will give will become a spring gushing up to eternal life.”

-As Bishop Spong said, when we let this water flow through us to others, even wastefully, what is “real and holy will be visible in us.”
+As John Shelby Spong said, when we let this water flow through us to others, even wastefully, what is “real and holy will be visible in us.”